You know you’re one-of-the-kind. But what about your name? Have you ever wondered just how common your name is, and what it says about you?

 The following highlights the options you have to research your name, and to find out more about how common your name is:

 Name Popularity Through the Years

 Popular first names ebb and flow from year to year, and from one generation to the next.
-A character in a book, popular TV show, or movie can influence names for a brief time, while other more “standard” names hold strong over the years.
+A character in a book, popular TV show, or movie can influence names for a brief time.
+But other more “standard” names hold strong over the years.
 Over the past 100 years, for example, names like James, John, Mary and Patricia have been the most common in the U.S. overall.
 However, you wouldn’t know it to look at the most popular baby names in 2020: Liam, Noah, Sophia, and Olivia.

 Does your first name speak to the time when you were born?
 Or are you an outlier?

 Your last name is not so much influenced by popularity…at least, not currently.
 But go back far enough, and you will find your last name can say a lot about your heritage and ancestral line.
 At one point, your last name was chosen by your ancestors to describe their status amongst their peers at the time.
 Or it described a trade for which your family was known (anything with “Smith” in it, for example).

 Spellings and pronunciations may have changed somewhat over time.
 But some careful genealogical research should be able to guide you back to your last name’s origins.

 Much like how your last name points to a common familial origin, your first name also has certain meaning based on where it originated.
 But unlike your last name, your first name may not actually point to your heritage.
 Your parents may have just liked how a certain first name sounds together with their last name.
 A first name may have struck them as pretty or unique or strong.
 But it doesn’t directly tie you to any particular region or culture.